exonum/exonum-doc/src/architecture/storage.md

 Here, `|` stands for bytes sequences concatenation.

+!!! warning ""
     It is strongly advised not to admit situation when one table name inside the service is a prefix for the other table in the same service.
 Such cases may cause the ineligible coincidences between the different keys and elements.

 ## List of system tables